-- your GP

-- community health services

-- Citizens Advice Bureau (they offer free, confidential information on a variety

-of matters - family, domestic and personal worries, finance and budgeting, language problems, tenancy, marriage problems, legal matters.
+- your GP, a Health Coach, or Health Improvement Practitioner - community health services - Citizens Advice Bureau (they offer free, confidential information on a variety of matters - family, domestic and personal worries, finance and budgeting, language problems, tenancy, marriage problems, legal matters.
 Staff do not offer counselling, but will recommend appropriate sources of assistance)

-- charitable and welfare organisations - local telephone directory listings - telephone counselling services a chance to "get it off your chest" - psychologists with a specialty in stroke and/or stress management, anxiety and depression - neighbourhood support groups for local collective help and security - good friends or family - Stroke Foundation stroke clubs, Community Stroke Advisors, support groups and volunteers
+- charitable and welfare organisations - local telephone directory listings - telephone counselling services a chance to "get it off your chest" - psychologists with a specialty in stroke or stress management, anxiety and depression - neighbourhood support groups for local collective help and security - good friends or family - Community Stroke Navigators, support groups and volunteers, or visit the Stroke Aotearoa website to see the list of stroke groups in your area.